frankframework/frank-manual/docs/source/gettingStarted/horizonTransactions.rst

 is written to the database.
 To do this, multiple INSERT statements are needed.
 These are executed within a transaction, which means that either all inserts succeed or all inserts fail.

+At this point, please test your work with the tools you found in this Getting Started tutorial.
+Windows users can use Postman to send HTTP requests to the adapter and Linux users can use ``curl`` as explained in section :ref:`validateBooking`.
+You can also use the Test Pipeline screen as explained in section :ref:`helloTestPipeline`.
+Mind the primary key constraint of the database.
+Either give each booking document a unique ``id``, or apply SQL query ``DROP ALL OBJECTS`` to clean your database (requires restarting the Frank!Framework).

 There is one open end: security.
 Ingest booking is not the right user story to explain security, because it is part of a larger interaction